TAOTheCrab/CrabBot/README.md

 Requires:
 - [discord.py](https://github.com/Rapptz/discord.py) v0.10 (async beta)
+- Python 3.5+ (uses async syntax, can be edited to work with 3.4)

-For voice WIP (voice commands will throw errors if not installed, but other commands should still work):
+For voice (voice commands will throw errors if not installed, but other commands should still work):
 - libopus / opus (for voice transmission)
 - ffmpeg (for voice file playback. provided test sound requires libvorbis support.)